xjtuair/AI-Based-Email-Classifier/README.md

 The entire coding is done in Python3.5.
 The project involves two key Python files ‘Extract_email.py’ and ‘Email_Classification.py’ which handle the process of Data Extraction and, Text processing and classification respectively.

 I. Extract_email.py:
-This file handles the process of Data Ex
+This file handles the process of Data Extraction.